Bijelo Brdo, Croatia: History

 Bijelo Brdo is important for archeological findings from the Bronze Age (Transdanubian cultural group) and two medieval cemeteries: one Avar-Slavic from VII-IX. century and another from X-XI. century, which became the eponymous site of the Bijelo Brdo culture.
 Before the Ottoman rule, the village was once called Trnovac, the neighboring Hungarians called it Dorno.
 During the Ottoman rule, the population from upper Podrinje and Polimlje settled here.
 During the Vienna War (1683–1699), at the time of the Turkish withdrawal the settlement was destroyed and the inhabitants fled to Bosnia.
 A considerable number of Serbs, in the almost desolate Trnovac, settled at the time of the Great Migrations of the Serbs under Arsenije III Čarnojević.
+At that time, the Lordship of Dalj was established, and the village became part of its domain.

 In 1706, the village numbered 63 houses and in that year became part of a Dalj estate.
 The colonization of Slavonia was carried out in a systematic fashion through centuries but particularly during the period of WWII.
 Among people inhabiting poor areas, Slavonia was famed as a promised land which could feed large numbers of people, where there was a lot of fertile land and favorable living conditions.